ONSdigital/gptables/docs/getting_started/tutorial.md

 )
 ```

-The code is combined below in an extendable tab.
+The code is combined into a full example below in an extendable tab.

 ???
 "Adding additional data sheets"
     ```python